 What is the mood of an image?

-As landscape photographers we look for end results which enhance the mood that we want to convey.
+As landscape photographers, we look for end results that enhance the mood that we want to convey.
 The mood might be how we feel when out in the landscape, what emotions we felt during the moment we captured an image and what we want the viewer to feel when they look at our work.
 Colours convey basic moods and split toning capitalises on them at a base level.
-For example blues can cool down or deepen the mood and yellows can brighten a mood.
+For example, blues can cool down or deepen the mood and yellows can brighten a mood.

 What images work best for split toning?